Worried About Slippage in Day Trading? Here's How to Avoid It

 Leading causes of slippage

-There are three main causes of slippage.
+There are three main causes of this difference between order placement and order execution.

 High Volatility